On this page:

 Most Courts and Tribunals have video conferencing facilities.
 Parties can apply in person or in writing to their local court to use AVL.
 A judicial officer or registrar may also consider it appropriate to use AVL.

-The Ministry of Justice has developed AVL operating guidelines for District Courts and Higher Courts.
+The Ministry of Justice has developed AVL operating guidelines for District Court and Senior Courts.
 It’s recommended that court participants familiarise themselves with these before an AVL appearance.

 The Chief District Court Judge has issued a judicial protocol to provide guidance to judicial officers and registrars when presiding over an AVL hearing.

-All media enquiries should be directed to the Public Information team.
+All media enquiries should be directed to the Media Team.

 This page was last updated: